civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 These concerns connect directly to civil society's core focus on distributed power, accountability, and human agency.

-## Sovereignty Considerations
+## Self-Determination Considerations

-For organizations committed to digital sovereignty, language models present particular challenges:
+For organizations committed to digital self-determination, language models present particular challenges:

-### The Sovereignty Paradox
+### The Self-Determination Paradox

-The most capable language models currently exist in a paradigm that conflicts with sovereignty principles:
+The most capable language models currently exist in a paradigm that conflicts with self-determination principles:

 - Trained on massive datasets that no individual organization can replicate
 - Requiring computational resources beyond most civil society organizations